E98 BASEBALL CARDS

 The 1998 e98 baseball card set from Topps consisted of 396 total cards featuring players, managers, and umpires from both the American and National Leagues.
 What set it apart from traditional releases was the inclusion of a computer chip embedded in the rear of each card.
 When scanned by the accompanying eScan electronic device, it would unlock additional virtual baseball card content on the user’s computer related to that particular player.

-Read also: BEST ROOKIE BASEBALL CARDS 1989
+Read also: 1990 TOPPS BASEBALL CARDS FULL SET VALUE

 The physical cards themselves maintained Topps’ traditional design aesthetic with photos on the front and player stats/career highlights on the back.
 A small circular indentation marked the location of the embedded computer chip.
 The chip did not impact the look or feel of the card stock itself and was only detectable via its indentation.
 Each chip contained a unique alphanumeric code that linked it to its corresponding virtual content.